 How to Measure the Case Size of a Watch

 Firstly, you should be aware of the industry norms.
-The diameter of a watch is its external width across its horizontal axis (from 9 o’clock to 3 o’clock), The vast majority of diameters are listed without taking into account the protrusion of the crown.
+The diameter of a watch is its external width across its horizontal axis (from 9 o’clock to 3 o’clock), The vast majority of diameters are listed without taking into account the protrusion of the crown or crown guards.
 That means the number listed is almost always the diameter of the case, but not the amount of real estate that will be taken up by the watch once it is on your wrist.
+For example, the Rolex Submariner 116610 has the same 40mm case diameter as its predecessor; however, it appears significantly larger due to its thicker lugs and crown guards.

 When we talk about the “height” of a watch, we are talking about how thick it is, or how tall it will stand up on your wrist.
 For example, you would expect dress watches to be very slim, and sports chronographs to be quite thick, or tall.
 Be aware, though, that some brands – especially those which use high domed or box sapphire crystals – occasionally list the height of the case without the crystal.
 This is unusual but certainly not unheard of.